 There are a couple of key differences between a dietitian and a nutritionist.

 Dietitian: A dietitian has a post graduate qualification in dietetics and can prescribe supplements where necessary to compliment meal plans and advice.

 Nutritionist: A nutritionist will provide information and advice to ensure your diet is optimised.

 Getting the right advice from the right specialist will be beneficial to you during your treatment and recovery.
 Your nurse will be able to advise whether you need to talk to a nutritionist or a dietitian.

 - A higher tolerance for treatment related side effects

 Costs and enrolment

 What will the consultations cost?

-At Under the Canopy in Tauranga we work with one specialist provider.
-Rena Fausett is a registered dietitians.
+At Under the Canopy in Whangarei we work with specialist provider Nicky Forsyth.